HNK Solicitors HNK Solicitors

 Does the new policing act affect my right to protest?

-Last year, the Police, Crime and Sentencing Act was enshrined into UK law, and serious concerns were raised about how it could impact people’s right to protest.
+Earlier this year, the Police, Crime and Sentencing Act was enshrined into UK law, and serious concerns were raised about how it could impact people’s right to protest.
 In the face of seemingly rising activism across the country, from the Black Lives Matter movement in 2020 to Just Stop Oil and Extinction Rebellion’s protests more recently, police have been granted more power to stop protests from happening.
 Not only that, but protest attendees may face much more severe consequences for attending or organising them.

 Learning what your protest rights are and what action police are permitted to take can protect you from getting a criminal record or an unlawful conviction.